spencerbraun/stats_notes/ALP301/Data_Drive_Impact.md

 * Conjecture that the utility matrix is actually the product of two long, thin matrices.
 Makes sense if there are a relatively small set of features of items and users that determine the reaction of most users to most items.
 * UV-decomposition:  from M (n x m) construct U (n x d) and V (d x m) st UV approximates M in those entries where M is nonblank.
 Closeness often measured by RMSE - summing nonblank M entries, taking square of entry-wise difference between M and UV
   * Computed incrementally - start with random initialized UV and move stochastically towards a minimum via grad descent.

+## Class Takeaways

+* Management requires technical knowledge to drive a path forward.
+Serves a different role from analyst - analyst needs to think within the given goal structure, but management needs to think what that goal structure is.
+Eg. focusing on recommendation improvement vs do recommendations make sense for this business context
+* Tradeoffs between metric immediacy / closeness to intervention and ability to measure business objectives